UkrainianBanderasCat/Element-Merging/README.md

 ### Completed

-- [ x ] Fix bug when elements can be placed out of workspace *by UkrainianBanderasCat*
+- [x] Fix bug when elements can be placed out of workspace *by UkrainianBanderasCat*
-- [ x ] Fix bug with elements collision *by TheRiggedDev*
+- [x] Fix bug with elements collision *by TheRiggedDev*